-There are plenty of misconceptions that say you can remove Knotweed by hand, however, it is an extremely hard and intricate process and usually not successful unless you use a Japanese Knotweed specialist like South West Knotweed Removal.
+There are plenty of misconceptions that say you can remove Knotweed by hand, however, it is an extremely hard and intricate process and usually not successful unless you use a Japanese Knotweed specialist like West Country Knotweed Removal.
 In the height of the growing season, 60% of the Knotweed plant is its roots below ground so this makes removal very challenging and it spreads wildly from one tiny fragment of crown or rhizome.
 Removing Knotweed material without significant knowledge has a very high chance of dispersing the weed to other areas of the soil which were previously unaffected.

 How do you eradicate Knotweed Bradey Stoke?

 There are different recognised methods of removing Knotweed and a Knotweed Specialist will be able to advise you of the best and most effective approach depending on your property.
-South West Knotweed Removal has years of experience in the Knotweed industry and will advise you of the best approach.
+West Country Knotweed Removal has years of experience in the Knotweed industry and will advise you of the best approach.
 Our Japanese Knotweed treatment methods are all endorsed by the Environment Agency Codes of Practice and the industry trade body (The Property Care Association) which we are members of.
 We tailor our treatment methods to suit you as the client and the property or land where the Knotweed is growing.
 We will consider a staggered payment schedule for any work that does not involve a 3rd party as they may require evidence of pre-payment in full from the outset (mortgage lenders as an example).

 We provide Japanese Knotweed Management Plans (JKMP’s) for residential properties, building plots that are subject to housing development and larger-scale development projects.
 A JKMP is normally required if you are applying for a mortgage on a property where there is evidence of Japanese Knotweed before an agreement is made to lend the funds for the property purchase.